 The First Presbyterian Preschool is a ministry of First Presbyterian Church of Upland.
 We believe that within a Christian atmosphere early childhood should be a time of fun, security, exploring, and discovery.
 Preschool children are creative and receptive; the staff strives to nurture and encourage these qualities in the children who attend.

 The preschool’s purpose is to provide an atmosphere that encourages social, emotional, physical, intellectual, and spiritual growth and development of the child as a whole.

 First Presbyterian Preschool, established in 1966, is licensed by the State of California’s Department of Social Services, and complies with all the standards put forth by that department.
 A volunteer Preschool Board and a paid director govern its operation.
 A fully qualified teacher teaches each class.
 Our classroom ratio is one (1) teacher and one (1) assistant to fifteen (15) students.

 Children are admitted regardless of race, creed, color, sex, national origin, religion, or political belief.
 A child with special needs will be accepted if it is determined that the preschool is able to meet the individual needs of the child; and that there would be no adverse effect upon other children due to either the direct behavior of the child or to the requiring of staff time needed by other children.

 Separation of a child from a parent before the child is emotionally ready to adjust may be difficult.
 The chronological age is not the absolute criteria for admission.
 The staff will observe your child during her/his adjustment period at preschool and will evaluate the child’s readiness for a school experience.
-The best interests of the child will be kept in mind in determining admission.
+The best interest of the child will be kept in mind in determining admission.